 Operations -- J. RANDALL GEERING, Director

-Science, School of -- CHUCK YEUNG, Interim Director
+Science, School of -- MARTIN G. KOCIOLEK, Interim Director

-Student Affairs -- KENNETH P. MILLER, Senior Director of Student Affairs
+Student Affairs -- KENNETH P. MILLER, Senior Director of Campus Planning and Student Affairs

 SAM AND IRENE BLACK SCHOOL OF BUSINESS 1

-The Sam and Irene Black School of Business is an academic unit dedicated to high-quality teaching, research, and outreach.
-The school offers nine Bachelor of Science degree programs: Accounting; Business, Liberal Arts, and Science; Business Economics; Finance; Interdisciplinary Business with Engineering Studies; International Business; Management; Management Information Systems; and Marketing.
+The Sam and Irene Black School of Business offers Bachelor of Science degree programs in Accounting; Business Economics; Finance; Interdisciplinary Business with Engineering Studies; International Business; Management Information Systems; Marketing; and Project and Supply Chain Management.
 The school also offers a four-year Bachelor of Arts degree in Economics and an associate degree in General Business.
-At the graduate level, a Master's in Business Administration (MBA) and a Master's in Project Management (MPM) are offered.
-Minors are available in Accounting, Economics, Finance, Management, Management Information Systems, Marketing, Operations and Supply Chain Management, and Technical Sales.
+At the graduate level, a Master’s in Business Administration (MBA), a Master’s in Professional Accounting (MPAcc), and a Master’s in Project Management (MPM) are offered.
+Minors are available in Accounting, Applied Economics, Finance, Management, Management Information Systems, Marketing, Operations and Supply Chain Management, and Technical Sales.

-For more information, visit the school Web site at http://erie.psu.edu/academic/business/index.htm.
+For more information, visit the school website at http://behrend.psu.edu/business

 SCHOOL OF ENGINEERING